atomicojs/atomicojs.github.io/src/doc.md

 ### Small size

-{{page.fetch.bundlephobia.gzip|divided_by:1000|round:1}} KB of Atomico is made up of Virtual DOM, 9 types of Hooks and extended support to WebComponents.
+The {{page.fetch.bundlephobia.gzip|divided_by:1000|round:1}} KB of Atomico is made up of Virtual DOM, 9 types of Hooks and extended support to WebComponents.

 <doc-bundlephobia packages="{{page.packagesDiff|json|escape}}"></doc-bundlephobia>